Jigisha-p/EDA_NYC_311Service/README.md

 - Find the top 10 types of complaints
 - Display the types of complaints in each city in a separate dataset
 4. Visualize the major types of complaints in each city
-5. Check if the average response time across various types of complaints
+5. See whether the average response time across different complaint types is similar(overall)
-6. Identify significant variables by performing a statistical analysis using p-values and chi-square values

 ### Setup and Installation:
 ```bash